Print

 Instructions

-• Melt the butter (if making the garlic version add the Italian seasoning and garlic as well.) to a large skillet.
+• Melt the butter (if making the garlic version add the Italian seasoning and garlic as well.) to a 3 Quart sauté pan or medium saucepan.

-• Add the cream and let simmer over medium-low heat for 2-3 minutes
+• Add the heavy cream and let simmer over medium-low heat for 2-3 minutes

 • Whisk in the parmesan cheese until melted fully melted and the sauce has thickened.

-• Add salt and freshly cracked pepper if needed.
+• Add sea salt and freshly cracked black pepper if needed.

 Notes